 If you use a tribrach, you are going to have to make a slant measurement and then reduce the slant distance and SHMP (Slant Height Measurement Point) vertical offset to a metric vertical height.
-The process is described on page 92 in the 'Slant Height' to 'Vertical Height' section of this User Manual.
+The process is described on page Error!
+Bookmark not defined. in the Error!
+Reference source not found. section of this User Manual